 Water-borne, food-borne, parasitic and other infectious diseases (including hepatitis, typhoid, rabies and leptospirosis) are prevalent with more serious outbreaks occurring from time to time.

-Haiti is subject to a range of natural disasters.
-Emergency services in Haiti are ill-equipped to cope with a major disaster.
-Be prepared to evacuate at short notice in the event of a natural disaster and ensure your travel documentation remains current.
+Emergency services are ill-equipped to cope with a major disaster.
+Be prepared to evacuate at short notice in the event of a natural disaster and ensure your travel documents remain current.

 Hurricanes and severe weather

-Hurricane season in Haiti is June to November, when landslides, mudslides, flooding and disruptions to essential services may occur.
+Hurricane season is June to November, when landslides, mudslides, flooding and disruptions to essential services may occur.
 Tropical storms and hurricanes may also occur in other months.

-If you are travelling to Haiti during hurricane season, contact your tour operator to check whether services at your planned destination have been affected.
+If you're travelling during hurricane season, contact your tour operator to check whether services at your planned destination have been affected.

 The direction and strength of hurricanes can change with little warning.
 You can check the latest hurricane information at the

 In the event of an approaching hurricane, identify your local shelter.
 Flights could be delayed, suspended or may fill quickly.
 Contact your airline for the latest flight information.
 The hurricane could also affect access to seaports in the region.
 In some areas, adequate shelter from a severe hurricane may not be available.